-Local planning authorities should undertake a Strategic Flood Risk Assessment to fully understand the flood risk in the area to inform Local Plan preparation.
+Local planning authorities should undertake a Strategic Flood Risk Assessment to fully understand the flood risk in the area to inform Local Plan preparation and the flood risk to specific sites.

-In areas at risk of flooding (FZs 2 or 3) or for sites of 1 hectare or more, developers should undertake a site-specific flood risk assessment to accompany applications for planning permission (or prior approval for certain types of permitted development).
+In areas at risk of flooding, Flood Zone 2 or 3 or for sites of 1 hectare or more, developers should undertake a site-specific flood risk assessment to accompany applications for planning permission or prior approval for certain types of permitted development.